adamalshenawy/Adam-s-Portfolio/README.md

 ## About Me

-- Business Information Systems student at **Galala University**
+- Business Information Systems Graduate
 - Passionate about **Data Analytics, Business Intelligence, and AI Automation**
 - Experienced in building **interactive dashboards and automated solutions**
-- Interested in working with global companies like **Amazon, PwC, and P&G**

 ---